sarahgoodwin93/kmc-projects/README.md

 ## Database Schema

 The data schema was created using [drawSQL](https://drawsql.app/ "drawsql website homepage") before the project was started to get the flow and function of the models.
+Some of the fields in the below images do not reflect the final data types used – please see the app for the true data types.

 There are 4 custom models in this project
 - The Services Model (full CRUD)